 Newspapers and Magazine Archives

-We also subscribe to a large array of historical newspapers which may be very useful in your family history search including Gale Artemis: Primary Resources which searches across seventeen different archives in a single search.
+We also subscribe to a large array of historical newspapers which may be very useful in your family history search including Gale Primary Sources which searches across nineteen different archives in a single search.
 We also have the British Newspaper Archive.

 British geographical dictionaries